swch/strivve-docs-nextjs/public/markdown/MerchantReporting.md

-## Merchant Reporting
+## Transaction Reporting

-The Merchant Reporting tab displays all card placement attempts and relevant data (final status, date completed, etc.)
+Transaction Reporting displays all card placement attempts and relevant data (final status, date completed, etc.)

 You can also generate a CSV report of all card placement activity between the specified dates.
 If your user settings include access to all FIs ("All FIs" checkbox), this will show activity for all FIs in the instance.
 Otherwise, it will only show singularly assigned FI.